‘PoK belongs to us, if Parliament wants it, then we will take action’: Army Chief

 Mukund Naravane: The no-nonsense General of the Indian Army

-Referring to China enhancing its military infrastructure, the army chief said the Indian Army is prepared to deal with challenges along northern border.
+Referring to China enhancing its military infrastructure, the army chief said the Indian Army is prepared to deal with challenges along the northern border.

-"We are initiating rebalancing of preparedness along northern border, including moving advanced weapon systems," he said.
+"We are initiating rebalancing of preparedness along the northern border, including moving advanced weapon systems," he said.

 He also underlined Siachen's strategic importance in India's defence.